dzekelid/tokens/_listings/urban-airship/device-tokens-get-openapi.md

   /device_tokens:
     get:
       summary: Get Device Tokens
-      description: "Gets information about all of your device tokens.
-If your application has a large number of device tokens, we\u2019ll paginate the request for you.
+      description: Gets information about all of your device tokens.
+If your application has a large number of device tokens, we???ll paginate the request for you.
         By default, we paginate at 5000 device tokens.
-You can receive the next page simply by retrieving the URL from \"next_page\" - in this way it is easy to export all of your device tokens and all their data."
+You can receive the next page simply by retrieving the URL from "next_page" - in this way it is easy to export all of your device tokens and all their data.
       operationId: device_tokens.get
       x-api-path-slug: device-tokens-get
       parameters: